 What to Do in Pisa?

-The Piazza del Duomo is where all the tourists go when they visit Pisa.
-This place is home to the best four masterpieces of Pisa.
-In this big green space, you will find the Leaning Tower, San Giovanni Baptistery, Cathedral di Pisa and the Cemetery.
-Conveniently, they are all very close to each other.
-You will find out more about those places below.
+Conveniently, these monuments are all located very close to each other.
+Below, you will find out more about each of these places.
 These masterpieces had a great influence on other buildings in Italy.
 In 1987, the whole piazza was declared a UNESCO World Heritage Site.

 2. Leaning Tower of Pisa